adam-hurwitz/wellness-oi/hipandgroinrecovery.md

 # Stretches

 #### Foam rolling
-Quads, above the groin, side/hip area towards the butt
+- Start at the hip area towards the butt
+- Move to the side and front above the groin
+- Then down to quad and knee
+- Switch sides and repeat

 #### Sniper leg stretch
 - Lie on your stomach